kvahed/arangodb-cluster-admin-course/README.md

-# ArangoDB cluster administartion course
+# ArangoDB cluster administration course

 Notes and command lines used during the course.